lazywei/lazywei.github.io/source/_posts/how-do-i-configure-my-hexo-blog.md

 tags: [hexo]
 ---

 Here is my basic setting for hexo.
+You should somehow use your custom value instead (e.g. Don't use `lazywei.github.io` but use `yourname.github.io`).

 ### Init